kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

-## Exporting The Cleaned Station Data
+## Export The Cleaned Station Data
 The two tables are ready to be integrated into to main dataset, and are therefore exported as csv files.